sophgo/sophon-demo/sample/BERT/README_EN.md

 ```

 ## 4. Model Compilation
 The exported model needs to be compiled into BModel to run on SOPHON TPU.
 If you use the downloaded BModel, you can skip this section.
-If you use the BM1684 chip, it is recommended to use TPU-NNTC to compile BModel; If you are using the BM1684X chip, it is recommended to compile the BModel using TPU-MLIR.
+If you use BM1684, it is recommended to use TPU-NNTC to compile BModel; If you are using BM1684X, it is recommended to compile the BModel using TPU-MLIR.

 ### 4.1 TPU-NNTC Compilation BModel
 Before model compilation, it is necessary to install TPU-NNTC.
 For details, please refer to the [TPU-NNTC-environment-setup](../../docs/Environment_install_Guide_EN.md#1-TPU-NNTC-Environmental-Installation).
 After installation, you need to enter the routine directory in the TPU-NNTC environment.